 #2 Mighty Networks — community-focused Circle alternative

 Like Circle, Mighty Networks is a community-centered platform that lets you build courses and create other interactive experiences for your members.
-Every plan includes unlimited members, spaces, and moderators, so you can structure your community however you like.
+Every plan includes unlimited members and spaces, so you can structure your community however you like.

-Compared to Circle, Mighty Networks has a lower starting price for solo business owners who want to make a community.
-Circle’s starting plan is the Professional Plan ($99/month or $89/month billed annually), but Mighty Networks lets you start with the Community Plan ($49/month or $41/month billed annually).
+Compared to Circle, Mighty Networks has a slightly lower starting price for solo business owners who want to make a community.
+Circle's starting plan is the Professional Plan ($89/month, billed annually), but Mighty Networks lets you start with the Launch Plan ($95/month or $79/month billed annually).

 You can host live events, personalize your community feeds, enable member profiles, and add gamification elements to keep people active and connected.
 Plus, built-in chat and live streaming make it easy to interact with your members in real-time.

 If you want to charge for access, Mighty Networks lets you offer paid memberships with one-time or recurring payments.
-You can also sell online courses within your community, but you’ll need to upgrade to the Course plan or higher.
-This unlocks the ability to create courses with dedicated community spaces so students can interact, ask questions, and learn together.
+Courses are included on all plans, so you can create courses with dedicated community spaces where students can interact, ask questions, and learn together.

 While Mighty Networks gives you tools for community engagement, it doesn't include a website builder, blogging tools, or email marketing.
 If you need features to grow your audience (like sales funnels, lead magnets, or email campaigns), you'll need to connect and pay for additional tools.
 Mighty Networks also charges a transaction fee on all plans, which could feel limiting as you grow.